Gunda (2020 film)

 Gunda (also known as Gunda: Mother, Pig) is a 2020 documentary film directed, co-written, and co-edited by Viktor Kossakovsky.
 The film follows the daily life of a pig, two cows, and a one-legged chicken.
 Joaquin Phoenix serves as an executive producer.

 The film had its world premiere at the Berlin International Film Festival on February 23, 2020.
 It was released in the United States on April 16, 2021, by Neon.

 Synopsis

 Shot in black-and-white and without dialogue, the film follows the daily life of Gunda — a sow and her piglets, two cows, and a one-legged chicken.
 A note during the credits indicates that the documentary was filmed in farms and sanctuaries in Norway, Spain, and the UK.

 Release

 The film had its world premiere at the Berlin International Film Festival on February 23, 2020.
-Shortly after, Neon acquired U.S. distribution rights to the film.
+Shortly after, Neon acquired North American distribution rights to the film.
 It screened at the New York Film Festival on September 19, 2020 and at the Adelaide Film Festival in October 2020.
 The film was released in the United States on April 16, 2021.